webtoknow/fx-trading-app/Week_06/Exercise/README.md

 ### Implement polling mechanism

 We want to simulate the real-time behavior for getting the transactions.
-This is the reason why we implement pooling mechanism.
+This is the reason why we implement polling mechanism.

 So, we should add a new method in *trade.service.ts*, which will make a call to get all transactions every 2 seconds: